-Much of the second wave of improvements should be credited to Bryan Costales of ICSI.
-As he passed me drafts of his book on sendmail I was inspired to start working on things again.
+Much of the second wave of improvements resulting in version 8.1 should be credited to Bryan Costales of the International Computer Science Institute.
+As he passed me drafts of his book on send-mail I was inspired to start working on things again.
 Bryan was also available to bounce ideas off of.